Frequently Asked Questions

 • What's a postpartum doula, anyway?

-A postpartum doula is a non-medical professional that provides practical, emotional and informational support to parents following the birth of a baby.
+A postpartum doula is a non-medical professional that provides practical and emotional support to parents following the birth of a baby.

 Every postpartum doula’s offerings are slightly different, but they typically include:

-caring for your baby or older children while you sleep, shower or recharge;
+- caring for your baby while you sleep, shower or recharge;

-providing you with companionship and emotional support in whatever form you need (e.g. active listening or simply sharing a cup of tea!); and
+- providing you with companionship and emotional support (e.g. active listening or simply sharing a cup of tea!); and

-Ultimately, as your postpartum doula, my role is to help you navigate life after having a baby and recreate the magic of the ‘village support’ that we seem to have lost.
+Ultimately, a postpartum doula helps you navigate life after having a baby and offers part of the ‘village support’ that we seem to have lost.

 • Why invest in support in the postpartum period?

-Emotionally, you’ll be learning to take care of the needs of another human who is wholly dependent on you, and who can’t use words to communicate their needs.
-You may also be doing this while juggling the needs of your other child/ren.
+Apart from the physical and hormonal changes that can arise in the early postpartum period, emotionally you’ll be learning to take care of the needs of another human, and you may be doing this while juggling the needs of your other child/ren.

-What helps us navigate these physical, hormonal and emotional challenges?
+What helps us navigate this period of transition?
 Warm food, rest, a lightened mental load – to name just a few things.

 And what helps to put all of this within reach?
 A quality support system!